Loved by God.

 "The very nature of God is extravagance."
 Oswald Chambers.

-3. How can Jn 3:16 affect how I treat a nasty, self-centered, egotistical, unpleasant person?
+3. How would Jn 3:16 affect the way you treat a nasty, self-centered, egotistical, rude, unpleasant person?

-• Why is the warning of condemnation and judgment necessary?
+• Why is the warning of condemnation and judgment necessary (Rev 21:8; Rom 2:5ff)?

 No comments: